U.S.–Afghanistan Strategic Partnership Agreement: Events leading up to SASPA

-Draft text
+History

 On 22 April 2012, after more than a year and a half of negotiations, Afghanistan and the United States finalized the draft text for SASPA for review before it became final after the Afghan and U.S. president signed it.

 SASPA was to be in effect for at least 10 years, and laid out the framework for a future U.S. role in Afghanistan, including aid assistance and governance advice, and covered the areas of social and economic development, institution building, regional cooperation and security.
 U.S. help to support Afghan economic development, health care programs, education and social initiatives were part of the agreement.
 The status of U.S. troops and the details of their operations after the 2014 withdrawal of NATO forces was not included in SASPA, but shall be covered in a separate status of forces agreement.
 Long-term U.S. access to military bases in Afghanistan as well as the size or location of U.S. bases in Afghanistan were also not part of SASPA.

 According to Afghan Foreign Minister, Zalmai Rassoul, there were not to be permanent U.S. bases in Afghanistan.
 He told the Afghan National Assembly that the United States as "not interested in having military bases in Afghanistan which might be seen as a threat to our neighbors", but Afghan National Security Advisor Rangin Dadfar Spanta said before the Afghan parliament "After signing the strategic pact, a separate security agreement which will allow or not allow the existence of U.S. permanent bases in Afghanistan will be signed after one year if agreed."
 SASPA draft text contained broad provisions for matters (such as economic development and security) which were of common concern for both countries, however, an unnamed U.S. official told Time magazine "specifics that go beyond the scope of the framework will need to be discussed and addressed in future memorandum of understanding, agreements or other arrangements as appropriate."
 Obstacles on the way to the agreement of the draft text were the issues of night raids conducted by U.S. troops and the operation of detention facilities by the United States.
 The New York Times reported in this context in April 2012: "In March the two sides signed a memorandum of understanding shifting responsibility for all detention facilities in the country to the Afghans, and earlier this month they handed final authority for night raids to Afghan security forces, who are now carrying out all raids unless American assistance is requested.
 With those two issues resolved, the strategic partnership was quickly completed."